I suddenly found myself online shopping for mustard yellow dress shirts and ties at 11pm.

 So that’s it, folks!
 I literally started squealing when we turned the corner and saw The Office building.
 I couldn’t wait to share all these addresses and the film locations with you.
 Since, rewatching the show is even more fun now, because I know what those spots look like In Real Life.

 Have any addresses to add that didn’t make it to this post?
 Drop a comment below so everyone can see!!
+There’s so many obscure locations from over the years that didn’t make it into this post I’m sure.
 If you have questions, leave a comment or DM me on Instagram @thewhimsysoul and I’ll be happy to help!